For Health Professionals

 Health Professionals can help educate parents and young patients on ways to improve nutrition, increase physical activity, and limit screen time.
 Health professionals often have the ability to identify at-risk children and youth whose parents or caregivers can most benefit from this information.
 We encourage you to:

 - Distribute the We Can!
 Parent Handbook, We Can!
-Parent Tips: Healthy Families, Healthy Weight (88 KB), or other We Can! materials to parents.
+Parent Tips: Healthy Families, Healthy Weight (88 KB PDF), or other We Can! materials to parents.
 These resources will teach parents and caregivers about helping children maintain a healthy weight.

 - Display We Can! posters and brochures designed for parents and caregivers.